-However, at $t^\ast=-x'_\ri(u^\ast)$, a shock forms.
-Just as the strong solution to~\eqref{eq} breaks down, equation~\eqref{eq1} no longer correctly characterizes the solution behavior.
-The weak solution to~\eqref{eq} needs to satisfy the entropy condition, and thus was shown that the shock propagates with the average speed of the two sides.
-Denote $u_1$ and $u_2$ the top and the bottom of the shock, the shock speed is governed by the Rankine-Hugoniot jump condition
+The strong solution to~\eqref{eq} breaks down, and equation~\eqref{eq1} no longer correctly characterizes the solution behavior.
+As the weak formulation and the entropy condition are used to replace the strong form to characterize $u(t,x)$ on the $x-u$ plane, a different set of equation is needed for $x(t,u)$ on the $x-u$ plane: to do that we first utilize the Rankine-Hugoniot condition.
+Denote $u_1(t)$ and $u_2(t)$ as the top and the bottom of the shock, then the shock speed is:

-Such adjust is reflected on the equation for $x(u)$ as well.
-A shock on $u(t,x)$ plane translates to a ``flat" region on $x(t,u)$ plane.
-When regarded as a function of $u$, $x$ stays as a constant between $u_1$ and $u_2$.
-While $u_{1}(t)$ expands to the right and $u_2(t)$ expands to the left as time propagates, the constant changes with speed $s$ in~\eqref{eqn:shock_speed}, meaning the ``flat" region moves horizontally with speed $s$.
-More specifically, if we denote $x^c$ the height of the flat region, then: